-If the language $A \notin DSPACE(O(n))$, then there exists some n for which the computation M(n) requires more than n tape cells, and therefore the assembly simulating M(n) requires at least one row of tiles whose width is greater than n tiles.
-Since the row of tiles forming the computation will already be in place and cannot be removed to allow the decision path through, in order for the decision path emanating from this computation to terminate in the correct location, (n, 0), it will have to go around that row, passing through an x-coordinate greater than n, then turn left at some point.
+If the language $A \notin DSPACE(O(n))$, then there exists some n for which the computation M(n) requires more than O(n) amount of space, and therefore the assembly simulating M(n) requires at least one row of tiles whose width is at least n tiles.
+Since the row of tiles forming the computation will already be in place and cannot be removed to allow the decision path through, in order for the decision path emanating from this computation to terminate in the correct location, (n,0), it will have to go around that row, passing through an x-coordinate greater than n, then turn left at some point.
 (This ignores the possibility of the decision paths traveling down the left side of the assembly since they would therefore already be using a second quadrant.)
 Additionally, each of the infinite number of subsequent decision paths will then have to assemble around that path.
 Figure 7 depicts the situation where the first three paths in an infinite series of paths make a left turn.
-Note that each subsequent path must be translated one additional coordinate downward, and therefore, since there must be an infinite number of subsequent paths, eventually the decision path for some $m \in \mathbb{N}$ must place a tile on the x-axis in a location other than (m, 0), or otherwise block another decision path.
+Figure 6 exemplifies how the diagonal along the right side of our construction makes a series of "left-turns."
+Note that each subsequent path must be translated one additional coordinate downward, and therefore, since there must be an infinite number of subsequent paths, eventually the decision path for some $m \in \mathbb{N}$ must place a tile on the x-axis in a location other than (m,0), or otherwise block another decision path.
 It is for this reason that the Main Construction requires the use of two quadrants for a language A of sufficient space complexity.